mpalmer/lvmsync/README.md

 This will produce files in /var/snapbacks named `somevm.<date-time>`.
-You need to create the `somevm-snapback-new` snapshot before you start `lvmsync`, so that you can guarantee no changes won't get noticed.
+You need to create the `somevm-snapback-new` snapshot before you start `lvmsync`, so that you can guarantee no changes will go unnoticed.

 There are some fairly large caveats to this method -- the LV will still be collecting writes while you're transferring the snapshots, so you won't get